How To Negotiate With Insurance Adjusters

 Always Show Respect To The Adjuster

-The fact is claimants and adjusters are adversaries, but not enemies.
-They are both working for the same goal: to resolve the Massachusetts injury claim.
-Show respect to the adjuster and you will likely be shown respect in turn.
+The fact of the matter is that claimants and adjusters are adversaries, but not enemies.
+They are both working for the same goal: to resolve the claim.
+Show respect to the adjuster and you will almost certainly be shown respect in turn.

 Never Reduce Your Demand Figure Without First Receiving An Offer